Primary & Middle School

 - Assessments: Relevant, formative and continuous, they are based on observations, projects, activities, worksheets, research and presentations, and weekly reviews linked to learning experiences.

-- Summative reviews: To check for end of unit understanding
+- Summative reviews: To check for the end of unit understanding

 - Biannual examinations (SA 1 & SA 2) are followed.